sous-chefs/elasticsearch/README.md

 You may always specify a download_url and/or download_checksum, and you may include `%s` which will be replaced by the version parameter you supply.

-Please be sure to consult the above section 'Default version, download URLs, and checksums' as that controls how Elasticsearch version, download URL and checksum are determined if you omit them.
+Please be sure to consult the above attribute section as that controls how Elasticsearch version, download URL and checksum are determined if you omit them.

 Examples: